 To claim this space, send an email to Michelle@NotariesforAlabama.com

 Michelle has been the driving force behind Notaries for Alabama since 2013.
 In 2014, the National Notary Association (NNA) recognized Michelle for her work in Alabama by naming her one of their Notary of Year Honorees.
 She has been a frequent presenter at the NNA's Annual Conferences since 2015.
-In addition to to being the lead Trainer of Notary Basics, she speaks throughout the State of Alabama at various legal group meetings and conferences.
+In addition to to being the Trainer of Notary Basics, she speaks throughout the State of Alabama at various conferences where there is an interest in the role and responsibilities of notaries public.

 Not all events, classes and webinars listed on the calendar are sponsored by Notaries for Alabama.
 If you see something that interests you, click on the Event Details to learn more.
 You can register and pay for sponsored events by scrolling back to "Register for a Class today!" and clicking on link "Book".
 Confused or have questions?
 Call us at (205) 626-9399.